 Here’s the liberating truth: If you find a good contractor and want to use them over and over, you can.
 There are rules, which vary by location, but there are also legal ways to keep your best people working for you.

 Worker Classification Myth #2: I don’t need to waste my brain space to understand the rules.

 Maybe this one persists not because of misinformation but simply because we want to believe it.
 Sort of like the 5-second rule?
 Both are bogus, by the way.

 When laws change frequently, big money is on the line, and rules are complicated/vary from state to state, it’s tempting to ignore the issue until it shows up on your doorstep dressed in red with a pitchfork and horns.
 So much braining.

 Sorry to burst your bubble, but even if you’re not in California, this thing affects you.
 That’s not only because other states, including New York and Michigan, are thinking about making changes too, but also because every state has its own rules.
 These rules can affect everything from the price you pay on a ride-sharing app to where and how you get your haircut.

 The consequences for businesses who don’t comply can be damaging to your reputation and pocketbook (fines, fees, and lawsuits, oh my!).

-No matter where you are, you cannot afford to ignore worker classification rules, but here’s another happy truth: If you don’t want to/can’t get into the nitty-gritty details yourself, you can rely on a qualified partner (👋) to do it for you.
+This truth will save your brain (along with your wallet and your reputation) is that no matter where you are, you cannot afford to ignore worker classification rules.
+There’s another happy truth, though: If you don’t want to/can’t get into the nitty-gritty details yourself, you can rely on a qualified partner (👋) to do it for you.
 Reach out to our team of experts on all things freelance.
 Get away from the burden of onboarding, payrolling and classifying your workers and focus on what you love.